ilya-dyaglev/echotype/README.md

 ### **Navigating the Application**

+- **Desktop-Only Support**:
+    - The application is optimized for desktop devices.
+If your screen width is less than 1100 pixels or height less than 850, a message will be displayed indicating that only the desktop version is supported.
 - **Header**:
     - Contains the logo, typing mode selection, and a call-to-action.
     - Includes buttons to open the filter modal or fetch a new quote.